-Infant car seats are mostly rear-facing which are perfect for newborn babies.
-While there are some convertible car seats which are safe to use during the newborn days, many parents prefer infant car seats as they are more convenient to use.
+Infant car seats are mostly rear-facing which is perfect for newborn babies.
+While there are some convertible car seats that are safe to use during the newborn days, many parents prefer infant car seats as they are more convenient to use.
 Infant car seats have a base installed in the car so you can snap the seat in and out.
 Infant car seats have harnesses and recline in angles specially designed with newborns in mind.
 These seats are available with specific weight and height limits.
 Here are some points to check if you have adjusted the seat correctly if:

 - The harness straps come through the seat’s slots at or just below the child’s shoulders.

 - The clip is at the armpit level.

 - The crotch strap is in the position closest to the child without being underneath them.